w3f/Grants-Program/applications/dBOOK.md

 - Data models / API specifications of the core functionality:
 To be decided later
 - What your project is _not_ or will _not_ provide or implement:
-  - This is a place for you to manage expectations and clarify any limitations
 What dBOOK is not going to build or promise
 	•	Not another wallet: We enhance existing Polkadot wallets through an SDK; we will never ship a standalone wallet that competes with our partners.
 	•	Not a new parachain (at launch): Intent ordering runs off-chain first, with the option to migrate to a lightweight parathread only for shared security—not to create yet another execution environment.